A19M98A/P2P_File_Sharing/README.md

 ## P2P File Sharing

-this is a test for block chain app.
+this is a test for P2P File Sharing app.

 # TODO